 Are you looking for an easy way to predict the types of questions you will get at your job interview?
-I’ve worked with lots of candidates for various jobs both inside and outside of medicine and there is a reasonably simple and straight forward method that I show these clients which can help you to predict the majority of questions you will be asked during the interview.
-And also set you up for any unexpected “curveball” type questions.
+I’ve worked with lots of candidates for various jobs both inside and outside of medicine and there is a reasonably simple and straightforward method that I show these clients which can help you to predict interview questions for the majority of questions that you will normally be asked during the interview.
+And this method also set you up for any unexpected “curveball” type questions.

 For the rest of this article, I will take you through my method for identifying questions in more detail.
 Give you a couple of examples and then talk about a couple of more tips to have you extra prepared.

-Predicting Interview Questions.
+How to Predict Interview Questions Step 1.
 First Find the Selection Criteria.

 When you know how and where to look.
 It’s actually pretty easy to predict most of the questions you will be asked.